AgustinCB/study/os/ostep/chap29/solutions.md

 My system has 8 CPUs.
 This means that as long as the number of threads created is below or equals to eight, I'd get the same performance as if I were running one thread.
 In my case, that's about 450-500 microseconds.
 As soon as I ask for 9 threads, the time bumps up to 1614 microseconds.

 3. Next, build a version of the sloppy counter.
 Once again, measure its performance as the number of threads varies, as well as the threshold.
 Do the numbers match what you see in the chapter?

+Yeah, they do.

 4. Build a version of a linked list that uses hand-over-hand locking [MS04], as cited in the chapter.
 You should read the paper first